slingr-stack/pandadoc-endpoint/README.md

 In order to get this token you need to click on the button `Request token`.
 Once you complete the authorization process this field will be set.

+### API Key

+This field is optional.
+If you put a key here, all requests to the API will be authenticated with this key.
+This is not recommended for production environments.

 ### Webhooks shared key

 This field is optional.
 If you put a key here, webhooks will be validated according to this key.